WeAreAcademy/mark-react-proj--lets-go-shopping/README.md

 - Allowing the user to delete items off of the list e.g. if they have changed their mind.
 - Allowing the user to mark items as purchased (user case: make the list whilst at home and then mark items as purchased in the supermarket)
 - Add number validation to the quantity field
+- Not all items can be counted as individiual items, some quantities may be measured in litres or kilgrams: add a dropdown to choose between units such as number, litres or kilograms
 - A count of the numbers left to buy
 - A filtered list showing only the items left to buy and a success message when the user has bought all items